What are renewable energy certificates, and how can they benefit your business?

 What are the benefits of RECs?

-- Promotion of renewable energy — As we've looked at above, the ROC scheme was about encouraging energy suppliers to source green energy to help decarbonise energy generation in the UK.
-This is a vital step to reaching our net zero goals as a nation, one of which is to generate all electricity from clean sources by 2035.
+- Promotion of renewable energy â As we've looked at above, the ROC scheme was about encouraging energy suppliers to source green energy to help decarbonise energy generation in the UK.
+This is a vital step to reaching our net-zero goals as a nation, one of which is to generate all electricity from clean sources by 2035.

-Read more about the UK's net zero goals in the Bionic guide for small businesses here.
+Read more about the UK's net-zero goals in the Bionic guide for small businesses here.

-- Advancement of the renewable energy market — The fact that RECs can be sold on the market as an energy commodity can reduce demand for fossil-fuel-sourced energy and boost demand for renewable energy.
+- Advancement of the renewable energy market â The fact that RECs can be sold on the market as an energy commodity can reduce demand for fossil-fuel-sourced energy and boost demand for renewable energy.

 How can RECs help your business?

-- Make informed decisions about your supplier — If businesses have more visibility over the source of their electricity, they can make informed decisions when it comes to switching supplier that fit their business requirements and goals, such as reducing environmental impact.
+- Make informed decisions about your supplier â If businesses have more visibility over the source of their electricity, they can make informed decisions when it comes to switching suppliers that fit their business requirements and goals, such as reducing environmental impact.

-- Report lower emissions — For every MWh of electricity matched by a REC, a company can report zero emissions, bringing down the reported emissions and carbon footprint of your business.
+- Report lower emissions â For every MWh of electricity matched by a REC, a company can report zero emissions, bringing down the reported emissions and carbon footprint of your business.

-- Boost brand image — Reporting low emissions and buying from a green supplier can improve brand image and customer loyalty.
+- Boost brand image â Reporting low emissions and buying from a green supplier can improve brand image and customer loyalty.
 At the end of each financial year, Ofgem releases its Renewables and CHP Register to the public, which lists all the RECs allocated to each energy supplier.
-This means it's easier for customers to see how environmentally friendly your energy supplier really is- which will then have a knock-on effect on how they view your business's sustainability efforts.
+This means it's easier for customers to see how environmentally friendly your energy supplier really is.
+This can have a knock-on effect on how they view your business's sustainability efforts.

-- Attract investors — Becoming a net zero business is enticing for investors looking to put money into companies with long-term sustainable goals.
+- Attract investors â Becoming a net-zero business is enticing for investors looking to put money into companies with long-term sustainable goals.
 Being less dependent on fossil fuels and less likely to be disrupted by global supply chain issues is also attractive to potential shareholders.

-- Lower maintenance green energy — RECs are a way for businesses to prove their renewable energy usage without having to shoulder the costs associated with installing and maintaining renewable energy infrastructure in-house, like solar panels.
+- Lower maintenance green energy â RECs are a way for businesses to prove their renewable energy usage without having to shoulder the costs associated with installing and maintaining renewable energy infrastructure in-house, like solar panels.

 How does buying Renewable Energy Certificates work?

 The fact that RECs are available to buy can be an issue.
 Generators can "unbundle" the energy they produce from the certificates and sell them on the open market.
-This is designed to help organisations unable to buy or produce renewable energy due to their location or on-site facilities compensate for their non-renewable energy consumption.
+This is designed to help organisations unable to buy or produce renewable energy due to their location or on-site facilities, compensate for their non-renewable energy consumption.

 But this ultimately means that suppliers can buy fossil-fuel-produced energy along with a REC and act like they are buying green energy when they actually aren't.
 They could then sell this to businesses in green energy deals, or corporations can purchase unbundled RECs directly to help reach their environmental goals.